tanmaik/front-end-web-dev-testing-project/README.md

 ### Submission
 Submit your project by providing a github url or zip file containing your submission.
+If sending a zip you can remove the `node_modules` directory to reduce the size of the folder, or just send over the test files that you modified.